 (b) Grant Amount.
 The amount of an EEOST Capital Grant Program shall be established by EEC according to the EEOST Fund Guidelines.
 EEC may establish a maximum percentage of the Total Development Cost and dollar limits, both by total or by category or both, to which the Grant would also be subject.

 (c) Grant Period.
 The original term of an EEOST Grant shall be at least a minimum of 25 years for grantee-owned Eligible Facilities.
 The original term of an EEOST Grant shall be at least a minimum of 15 years for grantee-leased facilities, unless the building, structure or site is owned, or will be owned by a municipally controlled entity, in which event, the term of the grant would be 25 years.
+For the Fiscal Year 2021 grant year, because of the outbreak of the 2019 novel coronavirus, also known as COVID-19, and the Governor’s March 10, 2020 declaration of a state of emergency, the EEC Commissioner may shorten the minimum grant term for projects that promote the health and safety of children and staff as described in the FY2021 EEOST Fund Guidelines.

 (d) Grant recapture.
-If for any reason the Eligible Organization does not comply with EEC commitments and requirements, EEC or its Financial Intermediary may recapture the grant funds according to the schedules in 606 CMR15.04(2)(d)1.and 2.
+If for any reason the Eligible Organization does not comply with EEC commitments and requirements, EEC or its Financial Intermediary may recapture the grant funds according to the schedules in 606 CMR15.04(2)(d)1.and 2, except that for the for the Fiscal Year 2021 grant year, the EEC Commissioner may modify these schedules for any shortened grant terms as authorized in 606 CMR 15.04(2)(c) as described in the FY2021 EEOST Fund Guidelines.

-1. For properties owned by the Eligible Organization (25 year grant term):
+1. For properties owned by the Eligible Organization (25-year grant term):

 a. if the noncompliance occurs within nine years of the making of the EEOST Grant, repayment of 100% is due;